usernameeReal/dank-vm/BUILDING.md

 * Sqlite-ORM

 To grab this, run:

 ```
 git submodule init
 git submodule update
 ```

+### Optional Dependencies for Optional Features

+To use some build features, you require additional libraries:

+* For UPnP, miniupnpc

 ### Windows
 On Windows, you have the following options: